 Thermo ExtractMSn is a utility that creates DTA peak lists from Thermo Xcalibur .RAW files.
-However it is now obsolete and is not able to process data from newer instruments like the Thermo Q-Exactive.
+However, it is no longer actively developed by Thermo and considered obsolete as it is not able to process data from newer instruments like the Thermo Q-Exactive.